 If you think Dublin is all bars and Guinness, then… well, you aren’t wrong exactly, but Ireland’s capital is way more than its nightlife.
 Yes, the beer is excellent—but Dublin is also home to tons of unique attractions like book markets, artsy neighborhoods, and even some of Ireland’s most impressive castles and churches.
 Locals helped us create this list of 17 delightful things to do in Dublin, Ireland.

 The riverside district of Temple Bar is gorgeous—full of cobblestone streets, old stone buildings, and colorful facades—and it has the highest density of bars in Dublin.
-Which means that once the sun goes down, Temple Bar is the place to start your night.
+This means that once the sun goes down, Temple Bar is the place to start your night.
 First things first: make a beeline to the iconic, fire-engine-red Temple Bar pub.
 It’s been around since the 19th century, and tourists aside, it’s a long-time favorite for good beer and live music.

 That said, Temple Bar has a lot more to offer than just pubs.
 The neighborhood is full of restaurants, boutiques, and art galleries, which reflect its artsy, creative vibe.
 Perched on the banks of the River Liffey, it’s also an especially picturesque part of town.
 Explore it to your heart’s content!